skipperq93/cyberkit/ReadMe.md

 ### iOS Simulator

-Run the following command to launch iOS simulator with your local build of WebKit:
+Run the following command to launch iOS simulator with your local build of CyberKit:

 ```
 run-safari --debug --ios-simulator